Bust Through Plateaus With These Tips

-Rejoice and celebrate the changes you have made that led to this point.
+Instead of letting a plateau bring you down, let it build you up!
+During a plateau you can rejoice and celebrate the changes you have made that led to this point.

 Above, I used the example of losing 20 lbs.
-That’s is no easy task!
+That is no easy task!
 Take time to appreciate and enjoy your success.
 Buy some new workout clothes to celebrate your weight loss.
 Treat yo self!
 You’ve built a solid foundation out of creating new habits and behaviors.

 - During your celebration, remember that there were daily struggles.